 In the first case to go to trial, an Arizona jury found no negligence or selling of a defective product.
 The plaintiff claimed her IVC Recovery filter fractured and traveled to vital organs.
 However, Bard was able to convince the jury that the filter was reasonably tested and that the fracture rate was no more than the accepted industry average.

 In Florida, Bard won a partial summary judgment in a case due to undisputed evidence that perforation is a risk inherent in the design of all IVC filters.
-The judge instructed the plaintiff that she could not sue the company over failure to warn or negligence misrepresentation, but that the plaintiff was still entitled to sue for alleged design flaws and punitive damages from the injury she sustained when her G2 filter perforated her inferior vena cava.
+The judge instructed the plaintiff that she could not sue the company over failure to warn or negligent misrepresentation, but that the plaintiff was still entitled to sue for alleged design flaws and punitive damages from the injury she sustained when her G2 filter perforated her inferior vena cava.

 Bard has also settled several cases.
 In Nevada, a man had the Bard's Recovery IVC filter implanted in 2005.
 It migrated to his heart, forcing him to undergo emergency open heart surgery in 2010.
 Ten days into the start of his trial, Bard settled.
 In January 2015, Bard agreed to a confidential settlement eleven days after the start of the trial.
 This came about as a plaintiff produced evidence that Bard had known since 2004 that the Recovery filter was not reasonably safe.